Gulf Beaches near Seminole

 Popular Parks in Seminole

 Lake Seminole Park is over 250 acres and is home to an abundance of wildlife.
 This designated wildlife habitat and sanctuary can provide hours of enjoyment for nature lovers as they view many of the wild animals in their natural habitat such as alligators, bald eagles, vultures, hawks, waterfowl, turtles and tortoises, as well as snakes.
 As for amenities, Lake Seminole Park offers 13 shelters that are available for renting 365 days a year, a boat ramp, grills, picnic facilities, a playground, water fountains, and restrooms.
 The wooden bridge and the shelter built over the pond are surely captured in a number of wedding albums.
 This park also has a 2-mile long trail that winds through the pine flatwoods where visitors can enjoy biking, rollerblading, walking, and jogging.
 At the completion of 1 mile, there is an exit off the trail for those who do not wish to complete the full 2-mile length of the trail.
 Other sporting activities can be enjoyed by those who choose the softball field or volley ball courts for a day of fun and competition.
 Many benches and swings are strategically placed throughout the park for visitors to capture the best views as they relax and take in the fresh air.
 The hilly grounds of Lake Seminole Park provide many open spaces for picnicking the traditional way with a basket and blanket where you can enjoy lunch and lay back in the lush green grass.
 Of course the best part of the park which it is named for is Lake Seminole.
 This large lake can accommodate many types of watercraft and is a jet skier’s dream.
 The boat ramp provides access to the lake where boaters, skiers and jet skiers can enjoy smooth cruising through the calm waters of this picturesque lake.
 Fishing is also a popular pastime on the lake.
-Lake Seminole Park is centrally located to Clearwater, St. Petersburg and Largo and will provide hours of enjoyment when you own real estate in Seminole.
+Lake Seminole Park is centrally located to Clearwater, St. Petersburg and Largo and will provide hours of enjoyment.

 Boca Ciega Millennium Park is a 184.6-acre park in Seminole that not only offers plenty of natural beauty to residents and visitors of Seminole, but is also home to the Pinellas County Millennium Time Capsule which contains more than 100 items for future generations to discover.
 Park amenities include fishing access to the Bay, a launch site for canoes, a large dog park, an observation tower, small nature trails, boardwalks, a playground, restrooms, picnic shelters and paths for walking and biking.
 This is a great park for bird watching.
 Here you can see various types of wading birds, shore birds, birds of prey, water fowl and upland birds.
 Come enjoy the shade and beauty of Boca Ciega's unspoiled communities which include wetlands, pine flat-woods, oak hammocks, mangrove swamps, and salt marshes.
-Enjoy the beauty of Boca Ciega Millennium Park when you own Seminole real estate.
+Enjoy the beauty of Boca Ciega Millennium Park.

 Blossom Lake Park is just off of the Pinellas Trail in Seminole where you can enjoy amenities such as a fishing lake, playgrounds, fitness trail, basketball court, general purpose athletic field, and picnic gazebos.